bihealth/sodar-server/docs_manual/source/app_samplesheets_edit.rst

 ontology, etc. The configuration menu for each column is accessed via the right-aligned button on the column header.

-The required member role for configuring columns can be set in the project settings under *Minimum role for column configuration editing*, the default minimum role being project contributor.

 Clicking the column configuration button opens a modal for setting configuration variables.
 The modal content varies based on the column type, but all share a few common elements: